egarand/bstn-capstone/README.md

   - View more details about a trail/campground/other point of interest
 - View an organism
   - View more details about a given species
-- Save/print a sightings checklist
-  - From a trail/point of interest, get a printable checklist of species you may see there.
 - Manage bookmarked trails
   - Logged in users: view and manage a list of saved points of interest
 - Contribute